-First, the Alleged Fraud Counts distort Mr. Kwok's words beyond recognition, but even the Indictment's skewed recitation does not support securities or wire fraud charges.
-As an initial matter, two of the securities fraud counts-Counts Five (related to the Farm Loans) and Seven (related to G|CLUBS) fail because they do not even involve securities.
+Second, the Alleged Fraud Counts distort Mr. Kwok's words beyond recognition, but even the Indictment's skewed recitation does not support securities or wire fraud charges.
+As an initial matter, two of the securities fraud counts-Counts Eight (related to the Farm Loans) and Ten (related to G|CLUBS) fail because they do not even involve securities.
 Moreover, all of the Alleged Fraud Counts should be dismissed because the Indictment does not allege actionable misrepresentations in connection with any of them.
 For example, the GTV Counts allege that Mr. Kwok and his co-defendants violated ironclad promises about how GTV investor funds would be used.
-But that claim fails on two fronts: for one, these "promises" (which the government concedes Mr. Kwok did not make) were speculative statements upon which no reasonable investor could rely; but even if they were not, the manner in which the funds were used (an intercompany transfer with GTV's parent company) is entirely consistent with these statements.
+But that claim fails on two fronts.
+Initially, these "promises" (which the government concedes Mr. Kwok did not make) were speculative statements upon which no reasonable investor could rely.
+But even if they were not, the manner in which the funds were allegedly used (an intercompany transfer with GTV's parent company) is entirely consistent with these statements.

-Similarly, with respect to the Farm Loans, while the government alleges that Mr. Kwok made false representations about the value of GTV and the possibility that participants in the Farm Loans program would receive GTV shares at some point, these are not actionable misstatements both because they are true and because they are too speculative to be material.
-And with respect to the allegation that Farm Loan participants were told the loans would be used for the Farms' "working capital," even if that were inaccurate, there is no allegation that Mr. Kwok was even aware of these statements, let alone made them.
+Similarly, with respect to the Farm Loans, while the government alleges that Mr. Kwok made false representations about the value of GTV and the possibility that participants in the Farm Loans program would receive GTV shares at some point, these are not actionable misstatements.
+With respect to Mr. Kwok's purported statement about the valuation of GTV, that statement was one of opinion, and even the Indictment's own allegations demonstrate that it was a reasonable one.
+Moreover, with respect to Mr. Kwok's purported statement that Farm Loans participants could acquire GTV shares, not only is that claim too speculative to support a fraud charge, but it is also incapable of being proven false.
+Finally, with respect to the allegation that Farm Loan participants were told the loans would be used for the Farms' "working capital," even if that were inaccurate, there is no allegation that Mr. Kwok was even aware of these statements, let alone made them.

 Finally, the Himalaya Exchange Count alleges that Mr. Kwok and his alleged codefendants made false representations about Himalaya Coin and Himalaya Dollar, two digital currencies issued by the Himalaya Exchange, namely that Himalaya Coin was not a cryptocurrency, that its value was 20% backed by gold, that it could be redeemed for fiat currency, and that it had been used to purchase a Ferrari.
 Even accepting these allegations as true for purposes of this motion, the conclusion that they constitute a fraud reflects a profound misunderstanding of cryptocurrencies.
-According to the Indictment itself, Himalaya Coin is an early stage digital currency-many established digital currencies were equally illiquid at their inception, but no one questions their status as cryptocurrencies.
-Moreover, even if, for purposes of argument, Himalaya Coin was not backed specifically by gold, it was backed by substantial cash reserves, and a reasonable investor would not care about that distinction.
+According to the Indictment itself, Himalaya Coin is an early stage digital currency-many established digital currencies were both equally illiquid at their inception and functioned on a private blockchain, but no one questions their status as cryptocurrencies.
+Moreover, even if, for purposes of argument, Himalaya Coin was not backed specifically by gold, even the Indictment alleges that there was a substantial cash reserve, and a reasonable investor would not care about that distinction.
 With respect to the remaining allegations-that Himalaya Coin could not be exchanged for fiat currency or that Himalaya Dollar was not used to buy a luxury vehicle-those claims are undercut by the very Himalaya Exchange offering materials upon which the Indictment relies and well-established market practices.
-Accordingly, all of the Alleged Fraud Counts are all legally deficient and should be dismissed, even if the Indictment's untrue allegations are credited.
+Accordingly, all of the Alleged Fraud Counts are legally deficient and should be dismissed, even if the Indictment's untrue allegations are credited.